 • Competitive outlook: Size, share and growth of global fintech hubs

-• GAFAAW: The rise of the digital giants – friend or frenemy?
+• GAFA: The rise of the digital giants – friend or frenemy?

 • What does a de-centralised economy mean and how would it be regulated?